Final 7-Day Review Plan and Readiness Checklist

 Light review of ports, commands, acronyms, and subnet drills

-Review appointment and testing requirements
+Confirm appointment time, IDs, and proctor requirements

 Stop heavy study early enough to rest